cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/UPGRADES.md

 #### UpgradeError Path

 The upgrade error path is a public path that can signal an error of the upgrade to the counterparty.
-It does not store anything in the successful case, but it will store a sentinel abort value in the case that a chain does not accept the proposed upgrade.
+It will store the `ErrorReceipt` specified above.

 ```typescript
 function errorPath(portIdentifier: Identifier, channelIdentifier: Identifier): Path {